 In a world that moves at a breakneck pace, finding time to slow down and quiet your mind is difficult—and it’s also essential.
 Many people turn to meditation to help.
 The practice guides the mind to a calmer place using breathing techniques, mantras, and imagery.
 It can be as simple as breathing deeply and repeating a phrase or as complicated as traveling to a different plane tucked away in the recesses of your imagination.
 Either way, you need a quiet, calm space to do it in order to really reap the benefits of meditation.
-Here’s how to make your apartment feel bigger when you meditate.
+Here’s how to make your apartment in Beaverton feel bigger when you meditate.

 - Oust any clutter.